joshio1/joshio1.github.io/_posts/2024-01-27-kamal-deploy-vs-kamal-redeploy.md

 - **`kamal redeploy`**: Subsequent deployments with only application code changes (faster)
 - If `kamal redeploy` fails, `kamal deploy` is safe to use as a fallback

-For a complete guide to deploying Rails with Kamal, see the <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Rails Kamal Series</a>.
+For complete guides to deploying Rails with Kamal, see:
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">Kamal Rails on Hetzner Series</a>
+- <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws/">Kamal Rails on AWS Series</a>